 A given system typically has one physical host name.
 It can also have one or more additional network names, corresponding to IP addresses enabled on its network interfaces, that are used by clients to access it over the network.
 Further, each network name can be aliased with one or more alias host names.

-virtual host name: Virtual host name is a network addressable host name that maps to one or more physical machines via a load balancer or a hardware cluster.
-For load balancers, the name "virtual server name" is used interchangeably with virtual host name in this book.
+Virtual host name is a network addressable host name that maps to one or more physical machines through a load balancer or a hardware cluster.
+For load balancers, the name "virtual server name" is used interchangeably with "virtual host name" in this book.
 A load balancer can hold a virtual host name on behalf of a set of servers, and clients communicate indirectly with the machines using the virtual host name.
 A virtual host name in a hardware cluster is a network host name assigned to a cluster virtual IP.
 Because the cluster virtual IP is not permanently attached to any particular node of a cluster, the virtual host name is not permanently attached to any particular node either.

 Whenever the term "virtual host name" is used in this document, it is assumed to be associated with a virtual IP address.
 In cases where just the IP address is needed or used, it will be explicitly stated.

-production site setup: The process of creating the production site.
-To create the production site using the procedure described in this manual, you must plan and create physical host names and alias host names, create mount points and symbolic links (if applicable) on the hosts to the Oracle home directories on the shared storage where the Oracle Fusion Middleware instances will be installed, install the binaries and instances, and deploy the applications.
+To create the production site using the procedure described in this manual, you must plan and create physical host names and alias host names, create mount points and symbolic links (if applicable) on the hosts to the Oracle home directories on the shared storage where the Oracle Fusion Middleware instances will be installed, install the binary files and instances, and deploy the applications.
 Note that symbolic links are required only in cases where the storage system does not guarantee consistent replication across multiple volumes.
-See Section 3.2.3, "Storage Replication" for more details about symbolic links.
+See Section 3.2.3 for more details about symbolic links.

-standby site setup: The process of creating the standby site.
+The process of creating the standby site.
 To create the standby site using the procedure described in this manual, you must plan and create physical host names and alias host names, and create mount points and symbolic links (if applicable) to the Oracle home directories on the standby shared storage.
 Note that symbolic links are required only in cases where the storage system does not guarantee consistent replication across multiple volumes.
-See Section 3.2.3, "Storage Replication" for more details about symbolic links.
+See Section 3.2.3 for more details about symbolic links.

-system: A System is the set of targets (hosts, databases, application servers, etc.) that work together to host your applications.
-To monitor an application in Enterprise Manger, you would first create a System, that consists of the database, listener, application server, and hosts targets on which the application run.
+A System is the set of targets (hosts, databases, application servers, and so on) that work together to host your applications.
+To monitor an application in Enterprise Manager, you would first create a System, that consists of the database, listener, application server, and hosts targets on which the application runs.